influxdata/docs-v2/content/influxdb/clustered/install/auth.md

 For Microsoft Entra ID, the unique user ID is the Microsoft ObjectId (OID).
 To download a list of user OIDs:

-1. In the **Microsoft Azure Portal**, select **Users** in the left-navigation.
+1. In the **Microsoft Azure Portal**, select **Users** in the left navigation.
 2. Select users you want OIDs for.
 3. Click the **Download Users**
 4. Open the downloaded CSV file.
 User OIDs are in the `id` column.

 ### Register a new application with device code flow enabled

-1. In the **Microsoft Azure Portal**, select **App Registrations** in the left-navigation.
+1. In the **Microsoft Azure Portal**, select **App Registrations** in the left navigation.
 2. Click **New Registration** and enter a name for a new application to handle authentication requests.
 3. Click **Register Application**. _Copy and store your **Application (Client) ID**_.
-4. In your registered application, click the **Authentication** in the left-navigation.
+4. In your registered application, click **Authentication** in the left navigation.
 5. Under **Advanced Settings**, set **Allow public client flows** to **Yes**.
     This enables the use of the [device code flow](https://learn.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-device-code) for logging in to your InfluxDB cluster.

 ### Configure InfluxDB Clustered to use Microsoft Entra ID

-Use the following command to return a JSON object with the OpenID configuration of your Microsoft Entra tenant:
+Use the following command to retrieve a JSON object that contains the OpenID configuration of your Microsoft Entra tenant:

 {{% code-placeholders "AZURE_TENANT_ID" %}}